mdn/content/files/en-us/web/api/history_api/working_with_the_history_api/index.md

 From the user's point of view, they clicked a link and the page updated, so it looks like a new page.
 If they then press the browser's "Back" button, they expect to go to the state before they clicked the link.

-But as far as the browser is concerned, the last link didn't load a new page, so "Back" will take the browser to whichever page was loaded before the SPA loaded.
+But as far as the browser is concerned, the last link didn't load a new page, so "Back" will take the browser to whichever page was loaded before the user opened the SPA.

 This is essentially the problem that `pushState()`, `replaceState()`, and `popstate` are designed to solve.
 They enable us to synthesize history entries, and to be notified when the current session history entry changes to one of these entries (for example, because the user pressed the "Back" or "Forward" buttons).